 The three – Simon Manda, Mpho Given Mahlatsi, and Pumza Makanya – worked incredibly hard to have First Web legally registered on 05 September 2019, under the Nonprofit Organization Act, 2017, of South Africa August 2019 as Nonprofit Organization (NPO), Registration Number 234-604 NPO.

-Simon, Mpho and Pumza are the registered Trustees of the organization, whereas George proudly acts as a volunteer Technical Adviser when needed.
+Simon, Mpho and Pumza are the Registered Trustees of the organization, whereas George proudly acts as a volunteer Technical Adviser when needed.

-The First Web team believes there is no need to start something completely new, or what others term “reinventing the wheel!”
+The First Web team believed there is no need to start something completely new, or what others term “reinventing the wheel!”
 Rather, it would make more sense to simply build and improve on what already exists by simply redefining and repositioning the First Web Foundation.

-Currently, there are not many such specialized charitable initiatives, especially in Africa, established to support other nonprofits to achieve their respective goals through raising awareness (literacy) about these web and mobile technologies.
+Currently, there are not many such specialised charitable initiatives, especially in Africa, established to support other nonprofits to achieve their respective goals through raising awareness (literacy) about these web and mobile technologies.
 First Web Foundation, therefore, seeks to fill this yawning gap.